Department of Religion

 - Seth A. Perry

 - Tehseen Thaver

 - Lydia C. Bremer-McCollum

 - Thomas W. Seat

 Any course offered by the department.

-A sophomore may apply for early concentration through consultation with the departmental representative.
+A sophomore may apply for early concentration through consultation with the director of undergraduate studies.

 Program of Study

 Concentrators are required to complete at least nine departmental courses by the end of their senior year.
 Courses taken prior to declaring a religion major count toward this total.

 Normally, each term juniors and seniors will take two courses offered by the department.